Sivaramasaran2773/Kidney-Disease-Detection-using-Deep-Learning/README.md

 # Kidney-Disease-Detection-Classification-MLflow-DVC-AWS-Using-Deep-Learning-Models
 ### This repository consists of two main parts.
 In the first part, we apply deep learning to our classification task using various deep learning models to identify the best-performing model.
 In the second part, we focus on deploying this deep learning model to the cloud, enabling easy access for everyone.
 For deployment, we utilize a CI/CD pipeline and an EC2 instance server.

-The AWS Cloud Deployment Part was followed from Krish Naik Sir's Github Repository.
+The AWS Cloud Deployment Part was followed from [@krishnaik06](https://github.com/krishnaik06) Sir's Youtube Channel and you can find that repository here [Kidney-Disease-Classification-Deep-Learning-Project](https://github.com/krishnaik06/Kidney-Disease-Classification-Deep-Learning-Project)

 # Part-1: Kidney Disease Classification using Deep Learning Architectures
 You can find these code file under the folder Part-1-DeepLearningArchitectures-CNN+ResNet18+SqueezeNet